Azamat Kerefov: Mixed martial arts career

 Kerefov won his next three bouts in ACA via decisions, against Kurban Gadzhiev, Narek Avagyan, and Goga Shamatava.

 On February 21, 2020 at the ACA 104: Goncharov vs. Vakhaev won the ACA flyweight champion belt, defeating the titled Russian fighter, ACB flyweight contender, Mansur Khatuev, by unanimous decision.

 On November 6, 2020 at the ACA 113: Kerefov vs. Gadzhiev, Kerefov defended the ACA Flyweight Championship in a fight against challenger Kurban Gadzhiez.
 Azamat Kerefov won by unanimous decision.

 Azamat was expected to make his second title defense against the #3 ranked Rasul Albaskhanov at ACA 121: Kerefov vs. Albaskhanov on April 9, 2021.
 However, 2 days before Kerefov had to withdraw from the bout due to health issues.
 The bout was rescheduled for ACA 127: Kerefov vs. Albaskhanov on August 28, 2021.
 Kerefov won the fight by a third-round technical submission.

 After the bout, Kerefov vacated the ACA Flyweight Championship in order to test free agency.

 Kerefov faced Felipe Pereira on October 20, 2022 at UAE Warriors 34.
 He won the bout via unanimous decision.

+Kerefov was scheduled to face former UFC Top 5 contender Askar Askarov on July 21, 2023 at ACA 160 as part of the 2023 ACA Flyweight Grand Prix, however the bout was scrapped after Askarov had to pull out due to medical issues.

+Kerefov faced Osimkhon Rakhmonov on September 2, 2023 at ACA 162 as part of the 2023 ACA Flyweight Grand Prix.
+At weigh-ins, Both Kerefov (129.8 lbs / 58.9 kg) and Rakhmonov (128 lbs / 58.1 kg) missed weight, with Kerefov being fined 50% and Rakhmonov being fined a 30% of his purse.
+He won the bout via TKO stoppage in the third round.